javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 A DOM element can have two types of DOM subtrees:

 1. Light tree -- a regular DOM subtree, made of HTML children.
+All subtrees that we've seen before are light.
 2. Shadow tree -- a hidden DOM subtree, not reflected in HTML, hidden from prying eyes.

-Technically, it's possible for an element to have both at the same time.
-Then the browser renders only the shadow tree.
-We'll why that may be needed later in this chapter.
+If an element has both at the same time, then the browser renders only the shadow tree.
+But we can setup a kind of composition between two trees as well.
+We'll see the details later in the chapter <info:slots-composition>.

 Shadow tree can be used in Custom Elements to hide internal implementation details.